smatechnologies/ibm-i-agent-docs/docs/operator-replay/operations.md

 although both the control string value and the found value include a letter, the letter is not part of the final comparison because only a compressed numeric string will be used for the Numeric comparison rule.
-The \"Found number:\" entry in the log reveals the actual numeric value that was used for the successful comparison.
+The "Found number:" entry in the log reveals the actual numeric value that was used for the successful comparison.

 After the Step is qualified by the Top Control String, the script driver